Today (or rather yesterday) the

 There are a lot of projects and conversations.
 Everything stops at the stage when it's time to finance the project.

-- But you are building something now?
+- But you are building

 - What about Russian clients - do you have any?